 More than 200,000 Indonesians in total have studied in Australia, including senior government and business leaders.
 The Australia Awards Indonesia program is one of the largest scholarships programs in Indonesia, offering around 220 scholarships and short term awards each year.

-Indonesia remains the most popular destination for students under the Australian Government’s New Colombo Plan.
-Since 2014, 129 NCP scholarships and 13,000 NCP mobility grants have been awarded for Indonesia.
+Indonesia remains the most popular destination for students under the Australian Government’s New Colombo Plan (NCP).
+Since 2014, the Australian Government has provided 158 NCP scholarships, and 14,133 NCP Semester and Mobility grants for Australian undergraduates to study and take internships in Indonesia.

 Australia has supported education reform in Indonesia for many years through our development partnership.
 The INOVASI program is Australia’s flagship basic education investment in Indonesia.
 INOVASI works at the national level on policy, curriculum and capacity building and at the local level in several provinces.
 INOVASI supports the Prabowo administration’s priority to provide equal access to quality basic education.